Braid Loops with infinite monodromy on the Legendrian contact DGA: Introduction

 Figure \ref{fig:BraidsIntro} (left) shows a Legendrian front projection for $\La_n$.
 These are two distinct families of Legendrian links, with the exception of the accidental Legendrian isotopy $\La_2\cong\La(\wt D_5)$.
 Finally, we will also consider the Legendrian links associated to the following braids:

 Note that $\La(\beta_{22})$ is Legendrian isotopic to $\La(\wt D_4)$.
-Following the above Dynkin-diagram notation, $\La(\beta_{11})$ can also be referred to as the $\La(\wt A_{1,1})$-Legendrian link.
+See Figure \ref{fig:Front_Intro} (right) for a drawing of $\La(\beta_{11})$.
+Following the above Dynkin-diagram notation, $\La(\beta_{11})$ can also be referred to as the $\La(\wt A_{2,1})$-Legendrian link.
 From now onwards, we denote by the set-theoretic union of the Legendrian links in the $\La_n$ and $\La(\wt D_n)$ families described above and the three Legendrians links $\La(\beta_{11}),\La(\beta_{12}),\La(\beta_{21})$.
 The Legendrian links in $\SH$ allow us to tackle a wide range of additional Legendrian links, thanks to Corollary \ref{cor:infinitelymanyfillings} below.
 This includes torus links, as in Corollary \ref{cor:toruslinks}, and the knots discussed in Section \ref{sec:CorRmks}, see Remark \ref{rmk:introlinks} below.

 Let $\cL(\La)$ be the space of Legendrian links isotopic to the Legendrian link $\La\sse(\S^3,\xi_\st)$, with base point an arbitrary but fixed Legendrian representative.
 In Section \ref{sec:prelim}, for each of the links $\La\in\SH$, we will define a certain loop $\vartheta$ of Legendrians based at $\La$: that is, a continuous map $\vartheta:(\S^1,\text{pt})\lr(\cL(\La),\La)$.
 For instance, for the Legendrians in Figure~\ref{fig:BraidsIntroLoops}, the loop arises from moving the purple box around the link in the manner depicted.
 We will refer to this Legendrian loop $\vartheta$ as the purple-box Legendrian loop.